GabrielaSchmitt/StudentManagement/README.md

 - Field of study
 - GPA

-Here`s an animated gif of the application running on port 127.0.0.1:8000 port:
+The animated gif shows the application running on port 127.0.0.1:8000 port.

-# gif here

 ## How to run the codes